Irish Army: National Army

 With the end of the Civil War, the National Army had grown too big for a peacetime role and was too expensive for the new Irish state to maintain.
 In addition, many of the civil war recruits were badly trained and undisciplined, making them unsuitable material for a full-time professional army.
 The Special Infantry Corps was established to perform the army's first post-war duty, breaking the strikes of agricultural labourers in Munster and south Leinster, as well as reversing factory seizures by socialists.

 Richard Mulcahy, the new Irish defence minister, proposed to reduce the army from 55,000 to 18,000 men in the immediate post-Civil War period.
-This provoked mutiny among National Army officers in 1923–24, particularly among former IRA officers who considered that former British Army officers were being treated better than they were.
+This provoked an Army Mutiny in 1923–24, particularly among former IRA officers who considered that former British Army officers were being treated better than they were.

 On 3 August 1923, the new State passed the Defence Forces (Temporary Provisions) Act, putting the existing armed forces on a legal footing.
 This Act raised "an armed force to be called Óglaigh na hÉireann (hereinafter referred to as the Forces) consisting of such number of officers, non-commissioned officers, and men as may from time to time be provided by the Oireachtas."
 The date of the establishment of the Defence Forces was 1 October 1924.
 The term "National Army" fell into disuse.

 The Army had a new establishment, organisation, rank markings, headdress and orders of dress.
 The National Army's Air Service became the Air Corps and remained part of the Army until the 1990s.
 An all-Irish language-speaking unit was created – An Chéad Chathlán Coisithe (English: The First Infantry Battalion) was established in Galway, and functioned exclusively through the medium of the Irish state's first official language.